torvalds/linux/Documentation/process/maintainer-tip.rst

 <describe_changes>`, apply.

-The tip tree maintainers set value on following these rules, especially on the request to write changelogs in imperative mood and not impersonating code or the execution of it.
-This is not just a whim of the maintainers.
-Changelogs written in abstract words are more precise and tend to be less confusing than those written in the form of novels.
+The tip tree maintainers set value on following these rules, especially on the request to write changelogs in imperative mood and analt impersonating code or the execution of it.
+This is analt just a whim of the maintainers.
+Changelogs written in abstract words are more precise and tend to be less confusing than those written in the form of analvels.

-It's also useful to structure the changelog into several paragraphs and not lump everything together into a single one.
+It's also useful to structure the changelog into several paragraphs and analt lump everything together into a single one.
 A good structure is to explain the context, the problem and the solution in separate paragraphs and this order.